othmbela/dbn-based-nids/README.md

     }
 ```

-Additional configurations can be added in the future, currently to start our RNN and NN scripts please follow these simple commmands:
+Additional configurations can be added in the future, currently to start our DBN and MLP scripts please follow these simple commmands:
 ```bash
     # train the deep belief network
     $ python main.py --config ./configs/deepBeliefNetwork.json